Tell us some basic information, and we’ll send you the information you need to get started at Academy of Art University

 School of Fashion alumna, Cristina Palomo Nelson, (Fashion, '10) is the co-founder of the shoe label Freda Salvadore.

 The School of Fashion’s BFA program offers two types of degrees: Fashion and Fashion Styling.
-Students in the BFA Fashion program may choose an emphasis in fashion design, textile design, knitwear design, merchandising, or visual merchandising.
+Students in the BFA Fashion program may choose an emphasis in fashion design, textile design, knitwear design, merchandising.
 Coursework combines excellence in design, artistic vision, and innovative technology to provide students with the skills necessary to fully realize their creative visions.

 In addition to emphasizing the principles and practice of the written journalistic form, the BA Fashion Journalism program offers coursework in fashion design to afford journalism students a broader appreciation of the craft.

 The School of Fashion’s AA program offers three types of degrees: Fashion, Fashion Journalism, and Fashion Styling.
-Course offerings include fashion design, menswear, costume design, textiles, knitwear, fashion journalism, merchandising, visual merchandising, styling, fashion marketing, product development and much more.
+Course offerings include fashion design, menswear, costume design, textiles, knitwear, fashion journalism, merchandising, styling, fashion marketing, product development and much more.